You want to know how to write a book, but you’re not sure where to start.

 Importantly, NEVER overwrite your first draft manuscript!

-This is when you will make changes, write additional scenes, re-write parts, correct plot errors, or add plot twists.
+It is when you will make changes, write additional scenes, rewrite parts, correct plot errors, or add plot twists.

 It is still a draft.
 So again, don’t worry too much about correcting grammar, punctuation, and line editing.
 Concentrate on your story.